ArsenHakobyan00/Static-Website--Journify-/README.md

-# Static website called Journify
+# Static website of a fictional company called Journify
-Web Programming I Assignment ~ Design and implementation of static website
+Web Programming I Assignment ~ Design and implementation of static website of a fictional company